There are thousands of different leadership styles.

 The days of salespeople filling out paper and pencil sales and expense reports are over.
 The days of daily sales meetings are fast disappearing too.
 Why?
 Because sales managers have realized that technology can streamline much of the sales process.

-Apps that combine route planning with CRM data are a must for field sales teams.
+Apps that combine route planning with CRM data, like Badger Maps, are a must for field sales teams.
 Similarly, most sales teams use apps to track their customers’ progress through the sales funnel.

 7. Commit to Training and Development